Texas Lawn Care Tips & Landscaping Advice | Grassperson

 An added benefit of native plants is that many attract pollinators like bees, butterflies and hummingbirds, which is important for sustaining north Texas wildlife.
 Before planting a new landscape bed, consult with a professional who can guide you toward native plants.

 There are a number of low-maintenance groundcovers that grow well in Flower Mound, Lewisville, Highland Village, TX.
 On slopes, Carolina Jessamine is a vine that thrives in full sun to part-shade.
 Cyperus grows in sun or shade, is drought-tolerant and does well in wet areas.
 Its roots “clump” and help prevent soil erosion.
-Coleus also does well in landscape beds.
+Coleus also does well in landscape beds, if you prefer to have an area of groundcover as opposed to a variety of plants.

 We understand why.
 But the reality is, you’ll spend more in the long run because your landscape will decline, and the time and resources required to get it back into shape will far surpass what you would have invested by simply maintaining a routine landscaping schedule of essential services.

-The key is to save money on landscaping when it makes sense so you can spend it on other things in life you enjoy and still feel like a responsible homeowner.
-By taking these 7 steps to reduce landscaping costs, your property might actually get more maintenance but you’ll spend less over time.
+You want to save money on landscaping when it makes sense so you can spend it on other things in life you enjoy and still feel like a responsible homeowner.
+With some of these ideas on how to reduce landscaping costs, your property might actually get more maintenance but you’ll spend less over time.

 If you want to reduce landscaping costs but still take good care of your property, it’s possible!
 You can get the best landscape while staying on budget—seriously.
 Get a free quote and see how a comprehensive landscape maintenance program will give you the results you deserve.